concordance.py: 34 points

 Extra

-If you want to play with your concordance, here are a few additional files you might work with (you can download these, then upload them to your replit project using the Files pane on the left side of the screen):
+If you want to play with your concordance, here are a few additional files you might work with (you can download these, then upload them to your Codespace by dragging and dropping them into the Explorer pane on the left side of the screen):